DhritiShikhar/issuetrackers-doc/doc.rst

 	- Workaround:
 		* You can get list of all users belonging to a group (although you cannot get list of all groups)
 		* You can get list of all users which can be assigned to a project

+2. Issue:
+	- Yes.
+We can get all issue data through issue id.
+		* /rest/api/2/issue/{issueId}

+3. Comments:
+	- Yes.
+We can pull all comments for each issue in each project and checking them one by one using comment id.
+		* /rest/api/2/issue/{issueId}/comment/{id}

 Collect sample data
 -------------------